 A budget breaks down how much money you intend (or can afford) to spend each month on housing, utilities, groceries and other expenses.
 The issue that can arise with budgeting, though, is that things don’t always go according to even the best-laid plans.

 Everything might be smooth sailing, with your expenses exactly matching what you anticipated in the budget, or you might experience an emergency expense that pushes your budget off track.
-It’s possible you enjoyed some retail therapy, too, and just spent more than you anticipated on ordering food or shopping for hobby supplies.
-If you don’t follow your budget, it can put you in a financial spot you don’t really want to be in.
+Or maybe you enjoyed some retail therapy, and just spent more than you anticipated on ordering food or shopping for hobby supplies.
+If you don’t follow your budget, you can end up between a rock and a financial hard spot.
 But sometimes you can’t follow your budget — simply due to life circumstances.

 That’s where an income and expense worksheet comes in.
 Every time you earn or spend money, you log the amount in your worksheet, no matter what it is — from a big utility bill to a small snack purchase from the gas station.
 Doing this puts you face to face with what comes in and what goes out in a given month, and it can help you make tweaks to your budget so it works better for your needs.
 Much like you would with a budget, you can group your income and expenses into certain categories (job, home, car, entertainment) with this type of tracker.
 You can also take note of how much income you made, including your primary source of income and potentially any income from side sources.

-The most important role of an income and expense worksheet in regards to your finances is that, on it, you’re able to see how you spent funds in a given period of time.
-This allows you to see a wide range of details about your spending habits and can ultimately tell you where you can cut back and where you need to budget more effectively.
+The most important function of an income and expense worksheet is enabling you to see how you spent funds in a given period of time.
+Whereas budgeting can feel a bit aspirational, this tool paints a clear picture of your spending habits, and can ultimately tell you where you need to cut back and where you’re already meeting your budgeting goals.